isomerpages/moh-vaccinegov/pages/faq.md

 vaccinated.
 What do I need to do?</label>
 						<div class="tab-content">
 							<p>Eligible children may also walk in with their parents/guardians to any of the Joint Testing and Vaccination Centres (JTVCs) or polyclinics offering the vaccines recommended for the different age groups.
 Alternatively, parents/guardians may book an appointment at a JTVC or Public Health Preparedness Clinic (PHPC) for their child/ward to receive his/her vaccination using this <a href="https://book.health.gov.sg/covid">link</a>.<br><br>
-								Children <strong> aged 5 to 11 </strong> who completed their second dose* more than five months ago are recommended to take a third dose (also known as booster dose) to achieve minimum protection.<br><br>
+								Children <strong> aged 5 to 11 </strong> who completed their second dose* more than five months ago are recommended to take a third dose to achieve minimum protection.<br><br>
 							Please visit <a href="https://gowhere.gov.sg/vaccine"> https://gowhere.gov.sg/vaccine</a> to locate the nearest vaccination site offering vaccines for children aged 6 months to 11 years.<br><br>
 							Parents/guardians must bring along their child/ward's identification document (e.g. Birth Certificate and Health booklet/Passport/Student Identification Card/Singpass) for verification purposes, as well as a duly completed and signed hard or electronic copy of the parental consent form, which can be downloaded <a href="go.gov.sg/parcf">here</a>.</p>
 							</div>
 					</div>
 					<div class="tab">
 						<input id="question-1-13" type="checkbox">
-						<label for="question-1-13" class="tab-label">How can my child/ward (12 to 17 years old) receive his/her vaccine doses?</label>
+						<label for="question-1-13" class="tab-label">How can my child/ward receive his/her vaccine doses?</label>
 						<div class="tab-content">
 							<p>
-								Individuals can walk in to any of the Joint Testing and Vaccination Centres (JTVCs) or polyclinics offering the Pfizer-BioNTech/Comirnaty vaccine to receive their three doses for minimum protection.
-Alternatively, parents/guardians may book an appointment for their child/ward at a JTVC of Public Health Preparedness Clinic (PHPC) offering the Pfizer-BioNTech/Comirnaty or Novavax/Nuvaxovid vaccine using this <a href="https://book.health.gov.sg/covid">link</a>.
+								Individuals can walk in to any of the Joint Testing and Vaccination Centres (JTVCs), participating Public Health Preparedness Clinics (PHPCs) or polyclinics offering the Moderna/Spikevax or Pfizer-BioNTech/Comirnaty vaccine to receive their vaccine dose.
+The nearest vaccination site and the types of vaccines offered at each site are listed at <a href="https://gowhere.gov.sg/vaccine">https://gowhere.gov.sg/vaccine</a>.
 Your child/ward will require your consent to receive his/her vaccinations.<br><br>
+								For individuals who wish to receive the Novavax/Nuvaxovid vaccine (only available for ages 12 years and above), parents/guardians may book an appointment for your child to receive the vaccine at any of the 19 participating PHPCs offering the vaccine.
+The list of PHPCs can be found <a href="https://www.vaccine.gov.sg/locations/clinic?query=novavax">here</a>.<br><br>
+								Children aged 6 months to 17 years who are healthy have a lower risk of severe disease.
+Nevertheless, they are encouraged to receive an additional dose of the updated vaccine around one year (and no earlier than 5 months) after their last  dose.<br><br>
-								When your child/ward is eligible for their additional dose (also known as booster dose) at around five months after their last dose, they may walk in to any of the JTVCs or polyclinics to receive it.<br><br>
+								When your child/ward is eligible for their additional dose around one year (and no earlier than 5 months) after their last dose, they may walk in to any of JTVCs, PHPCs or polyclinics to receive it.<br><br>
-								Children aged 12 to 17 years who are healthy have a lower risk of severe disease.
-Nevertheless, an additional booster one year after their last booster dose can still enhance protection, and they can receive this additional booster if they choose to do so.
-They may walk in to any of the JTVCs to receive their bivalent vaccine booster dose.<br><br>
 								Individuals must bring along their identification document (e.g. Birth Certificate/Passport/Student Identification Card/Singpass) for verification purposes, as well as a duly completed and signed hard or electronic copy of the parental consent form, which can be downloaded <a href="https://www.go.gov.sg/parcf/">here</a>.<br><br>
 								You do not need accompany your child/ward if he/she is aged 13 years and above.
 However, if he/she is 12 years old or a student in a Special Education (SPED) school you will need to accompany him/her, as per the arrangements for the previous COVID-19 vaccinations.